joincodeconda/convert-from-weglot-to-linguana/README.md

 - `/path/to/input/file.csv`: The path to your exported [Weglot](https://www.weglot.com) translations CSV.
 - `/path/to/output/file.csv`: The desired path and file name for the output CSV.

 Make sure to replace these placeholders with actual file paths.
+Refer to [Weglot's documentation](https://www.weglot.com/academy/import-export-translations) for instructions on how to export translations.

 ## Conversion Details
 The script reads the Weglot CSV file and transforms its fields into the following format for Linguana: